MohdAfzal123zhcet/SecureBrowse/README.md

 ## 🧑‍💻 Author
 **Mohd Afzal Ali**
-*Developer · MTech in Software Engineering*
+*Developer · MTech in Software Engineering AMU*

 ⭐ **Star this repo** if you support clean and focused internet habits!